DoS and DDoS Glossary of Terms

-A certificate authority is a trusted third party which issues digital certificates and is the ultimate key-stone in building digital trust relationships.
+A certificate authority is a trusted third party that issues digital certificates and is the ultimate keystone in building digital trust relationships.

 Caching is the method in which a repetitive request for information is remembered in the server memory in order to serve up the same type of request faster.
 Modern systems employ extensive use of caching at almost every layer of application design.
 Web servers always try to cache repetitive static content from memory.
 Database servers also attempt to cache repetitive queries.
 Attackers exploit caching by making requests for items that would not likely be cached, forcing the applications to increase CPU and disk usage.